heimdal/heimdal/lib/asn1/README-X681.md

  - what pairs of `{type ID value, type}` are allowed for some `SET`'s or `SEQUENCE`'s open type members

-With this our ASN.1 compiler can have the metadata it needs in order to auto-generate decoding and encoding of values of open types.
+With this our ASN.1 compiler has the metadata it needs in order to auto-generate decoding and encoding of values of open types.

-A termnology point: `CHOICE`, `SET`, and `SEQUENCE` types have "members", but _classes_ and _objects_ have "fields", and _object sets_ have elements.
+A termnology point: `CHOICE`, `SET`, and `SEQUENCE` types have "members", but _classes_ and _objects_ have "fields", and _object sets_ have "elements".

-Objects have _settings_ for all the required fields of the object's class and none, some, or all of the `OPTIONAL` or `DEFAULT` fields of the class.
+Objects must have "_settings_" for all the required fields of the object's class and none, some, or all of the `OPTIONAL` or `DEFAULT` fields of the class.
 This is very similar to `SET`/`SEQUENCE` members, which can be `OPTIONAL` or `DEFAULT`ed.

 The _members_ (we call them fields in C, instance variables in C++, Java, ...) of a `SET` or `SEQUENCE` type are typed, just as in C, C++, Java, etc. for